RealDigitalOrg/blackboard-scripts/README.md

  * install-desktop.sh: Install the LXDE (Lubuntu) desktop.
 This script requires a network connection.

  * install-gvim.sh: Installs a graphical version of vim for use with X Windows.
 This script requires a network connection.

+ * install-lazarus.sh: Installs the Lazarus IDE, which is a graphical RAD development tool that generates Free Pascal programs.
+For more details, see <http://lazarus-ide.org>.
+This script requires a network connection.

  * set-runlevel.sh: The -g option will set the default to graphical login mode while the -t option will restore the default to text mode.